ignite/cli/docs/guide/blog/comment-blog.md

 }
 ```

-## Process Messages
+## Process messages

 In the newly scaffolded `x/blog/keeper/msg_server_create_comment.go` file, you can see a placeholder implementation of the `CreateComment` function (marked with `//TODO`).
 Right now it does nothing and returns an empty response.
 For your blog chain, you want the contents of the message (title and body) to be written to the state as a new comment.

 You need to do the following things:

-- Create a variable of type `Comment` with title and body from the message
+* Create a variable of type `Comment` with title and body from the message
-- Check if the the comment posted for the respective blog id exists and comment is not older than 100 blocks.
+* Check if the the comment posted for the respective blog id exists and comment is not older than 100 blocks
-- Append this `Comment` to the store
+* Append this `Comment` to the store

 ```go
 import (